abbaspour/auth0-auth-js/packages/auth-sdk/EXAMPLES.md

 - `connection`: The connection for which an access token should be retrieved, e.g. `google-oauth2` for Google.
 - `loginHint`: Optional login hint to inform which connection account to use, can be useful when multiple accounts for the connection exist for the same user.

-Note that, when using `google-oauth2`, it's required to set both `authorizationParams.access_type` and `authorizationParams.prompt` to `offline` and `consent` respectively when building the authorization URL.
+Note that, when using `google-oauth2`, it's required to set both `authorizationParams.access_type` to `offline` and `authorizationParams.prompt` to `consent` when building the authorization URL.

 ```ts
 const { authorizationUrl, codeVerifier } = await authClient.buildAuthorizationUrl({